 Table 4-3 summarizes the totals and distributions of households by their size per the 2016 and 2021 Censuses, as well as their respective tenure splits.
+Key data conclusions are:

-- Between 2016 and 2021, all household sizes experienced some degree of growth. - The 9% increase to total local households between Census periods was primarily driven by an increase in 3 person households. - Even with considerable percentage growth among 3+ person households, the average household size remained about the same at 2.2 persons per household due to greater absolute growth among other household sizes. - The average household size continues to be larger for dwellings occupied by an owner, than one occupied by a renter the average household size of the latter had a notable decrease between Census periods.
+- Between 2016 and 2021, all household sizes, except single persons, experienced some degree of growth. - The 5% increase to total local households between Census periods was primarily driven by an increase in 4+ person households. - Even with more growth mostly among 3+ person households, the average household size remained about the same at 2.4 persons per household. - The average household size continues to be larger for dwellings occupied by an owner, than one occupied by a renter.